Universidad Católica Santo Domingo

-Universidad Católica Santo Domingo ("Santo Domingo Catholic University"; acronym, UCSD; also known as La Católica) –is a private Catholic university located in the archdiocese of Santo Domingo, in the Dominican Republic.
+Universidad Católica Santo Domingo ("Santo Domingo Catholic University"; acronym, UCSD; also known as La Católica) is a private Catholic university located in the archdiocese of Santo Domingo, in the Dominican Republic.
 The university was established in 1982, with 65 students entering the school in the following year.

-The university contains 5,000 students and 250 faculty members.
+The university has a student body of 5,000 students with 250 faculty members.
 It is commonly known as "La Católica", and its population is mostly middle-class students who work and study full-time, and pay their own tuition.